 This human observational skill, which she developed at a young age, has helped her in her marketing career.
 This led her to setting up her marketing agency Venture Communications.

 Not going to university and starting a family and kids early in life…

-To Arlene Dickinson’s dads dismay, she didn’t attend University, but instead got married at the young age of just 19.
+To Arlene Dickinson’s dads dismay, she didn’t attend University.
+Instead she got married at the young age of just 19.
 She married her brothers best friend and between them they had four children.
 However, by the time she was 30, she had got divorced from her first husband.